Fear and Loathing in Las Vegas (film): Box office

 The film opened in wide release on 22 May 1998 and grossed $3.3 million in 1,126 theaters on its first weekend.
 The film went on to gross $10.6 million, well below its budget of $18.5 million.
-However, the movie reignited interest in Thompson's novel.
-Vintage Press reported an initial reprint of 100,000 copies to tie in with the film's release, but demand was higher than expected and forced the novel to go back to print a further five times.
+The movie reignited interest in Thompson's novel.
+Vintage Press reported an initial reprint of 100,000 copies to tie in with the film's release, but demand was higher than expected and the novel was reprinted a further five times.